 As the top-ranked environmental law school in the nation, Vermont Law offers students the chance to hone what they learn in the classroom by working in one of the best environmental legal clinics in the country: the Environmental and Natural Resources Law Clinic (ENRLC).

 The ENRLC is an in-house clinic that operates as a public interest law office.
-Clinical experience helps students become well-rounded, skilled professionals who can develop arguments and claims from the ground up, explore strategies and options, and develop effective communication with clients, courts, agency officials, scientific experts, and opposing parties.
+Clinical experience helps students become well-rounded, skilled professionals who can develop arguments and claims from the ground up, explore strategies and options, and communicate effectively with clients, courts, agency officials, scientific experts, and opposing parties.

-Christopher Ahlers, have many years of experience in environmental litigation and advocacy.
-Their passion for protecting human health and conserving natural resources is contagious.
+Laura Murphy, and Kenneth Rumelt, have many years of experience in environmental litigation and advocacy.
+Their passion for protecting environmental and human health and conserving natural resources is contagious.

 Watch this inspiring video featuring Pat Parenteau and Clinic students as they discuss our fight against the Via Verde pipeline in Puerto Rico!